 I have a slight obsession with teas and hoarding teas from my travels.
 I love trying out new teas as you can try lots of different flavours but without the fullness of typical meals or desserts.
 I know a lot of people find anything but black tea dull and weak tasting, and it can be an acquired taste as quite often the smell is stronger than the taste, but I love it.
-I was therefore excited to see Bluebird Tea Co. being added to Manchester’s repertoire!
+I was therefore excited to see Bird and Blend Tea Co. (used to be Bluebird) being added to Manchester’s repertoire!
 This is especially so since I hate coffee.
 Here, I attend their launch event open to the general public. *

 Be At One is a cocktail bar and can be found hidden away on Deansgate as part of the redone Barton Arcade.
 Although I’m not one for celebrating Christmas earlier, a lot of restaurants and bars are starting to take Christmas bookings.
 I was invited to a Christmas Showcase which showcases not just Be At One’s cocktail masterclass, but also other partners one could utilise coming up to the Christmas Season.*